 Photo courtesy: Ken Cook

 The pods measure about 4-10 cm in length and feature smooth, shiny skin with blunt, slightly tapering tip.
 Inside, each fruit features numerous tiny, white, circular, and flat seeds.
 The seeds cling on around the central, white-placenta.
 As in other chili peppers, jalapenos also have a strong spicy taste that comes to them from certain active alkaloid compounds; capsaicin, capsanthin, and capsorubin.
 On the Scoville scale hotness scale, jalapeños fall in medium-hot range 2,500-4,000 “Scoville heat units” (SHU).
 On comparison, sweet bell peppers have zero units, and Mexican habañeros have 200,000 to 500,000 units.

 Capsaicin has been found to have anti-bacterial, anti-carcinogenic, analgesic, and anti-diabetic properties, at least in some early laboratory studies on experimental mammals.
 It also found to reduce LDL-cholesterol levels in obese individuals.

-Furthermore, they contain other valuable antioxidants such as vitamin A, and flavonoids like beta-carotene, alpha-carotene, lutein, zea xanthin, and cryptoxanthin.
-These antioxidant substances in capsicum help to protect the body from injurious effects of free-radicals generated from stress and disease conditions.
+Furthermore, they contain other valuable antioxidants such as vitamin A, and flavonoids like β -carotene, α -carotene, lutein, zeaxanthin, and cryptoxanthin.
+These antioxidant substances in capsicum help to protect the body from injurious effects of free-radicals generated by stress and disease conditions.

-Jalapeno chillies characteristically contain more pyridoxine, vitamin E, vitamin K than other varieties of peppers.
-Vitamin K increases bone mass by promoting osteotrophic activity in the bones.
+Jalapeno chilies characteristically contain more pyridoxine, vitamin-E, vitamin-K than other varieties of peppers.
+Vitamin-K increases bone mass by promoting osteoblstic activity in the bones.
 It also has the beneficial effect in Alzheimer's disease patients by limiting neuronal damage in their brain.